PillowFishSticks/MP2-DogBird/TESTING.md

 1. Game
     - Clicked on each section of the accordian to ensure it collapsed.
     - Checked that the accordian changed to bright purple when collapsed.
-    - Checked that the accordian changedd back to bright pink when not collapsed.
+    - Checked that the accordian changed back to bright pink when not collapsed.
     - Ensure all text was spelt correctly and legiable.

 2. Dogbird